HTBalazs/nauticle/README.md

 - Domains will support different cell sizes in different directions.
 - Implementation of matrix-logarithm function ("logm").
 - Implementation of eigen-system calculation (eigenvectors and eigenvalues).
-- Extension of position field for symmetric boundary condiations.
+- Extension of position field for symmetric boundary conditions.

 # License #
 The Nauticle code is open-source and freely distributable under the terms of GNU Lesser General Public License v3: